Subject (Course): International Trade and Doing Business in Morocco. Rabat and Casablanca. Syllabus:

 - To develop a business plan for the Moroccan Market

-Sample of the subject - Business in Morocco:
+Sample of the subject - Foreign Trade and Doing Business in Morocco:

 Subject Description (Doing Business in Morocco).